 - B.1 I will use my best endeavours and exercise reasonable skill and care in the conduct of my duties. - B.2 I will avoid any situation that could give rise to suspicion or suggest improper conduct. - B.3 I will declare any personal interest(s) and manage openly and appropriately any conflicts of interest; I will observe the requirements of our policy on the matter.
 I will keep my entry in the Register of Interests complete, accurate and up to date.
-I will make an annual statement to confirm my declarations are accurate. - B.4 I will not accept any offers of gifts or hospitality from individuals or organisations which might reasonably create or be capable of creating an impression of impropriety or influence or place me under an obligation to these individuals or organisations.
-I will comply with our policy on Entitlements, Payments and Benefits Policy. - B.5 I will ensure that, in carrying out my role as a Committee member, I am informed about and take account of the views, needs and demands of tenants and service users. - B.6 I will ensure that we are open about the way in which it conducts its affairs and
+I will make an annual statement to confirm my declarations are accurate. - B.4 I will not accept any offers of gifts or hospitality from individuals or organisations which might reasonably create - or be capable of creating - an impression of impropriety or influence or place me under an obligation to these individuals or organisations.
+I will comply with our policy on Entitlements, Payments and

-&lt;sup>4 See Appendix 1, p13-15 for definition of "closely connected"
+4 See Appendix 1, p13-15 for definition of "closely connected"